Saturday, 25, Apr, 2026

 Headnote :

-A person accused of an offence under the Indian Penal Code and committed in a district which after the partition of India became part of Pakistan cannot be tried for that offence by a Criminal Court in India after his migration to India and acquiring thereafter the status of a citizen of India.
-T...
+A person who is accused of an offense under the Indian Penal Code and whose actions took place in a district that became part of Pakistan after the partition of India cannot be prosecuted for that offense by a Criminal Court in India after they have migrated to India and subsequently obtained Indian...

 Saghir Ahmad Vs. The State of U. P. & Ors [1954] INSC 89 (13 October 1954)